 With so many software development options available, customers don't think twice about jumping ship if the product stinks of wasted time and money.
 Software businesses must perform rigorous testing on their products before releasing them to customers.
 These tests offer the following insights:

-- highlight differences between the original concept and final output
+- They highlight differences between the original concept and the final output.

-- verify the software works the way designers planned
+- They verify that the software works as the designers planned.

-- Any defects are corrected, and the software goes through regression testing -- a system to check the program still works after modifications.
+- Correct any defects and put the software through regression testing (a system to check that the program still works after modifications).

-- A test closure report then details the whole process and the outcomes.
+- Create a test closure report detailing the process and outcomes.